Ernest Coyle

 Ernest Augustine Coyle (2 March 1874 – 31 August 1943) was an Australian politician.

-He was born in Eaglehawk to blacksmith Thomas Coyle and Harriet Kate Goodfellow.
+Coyle was born in Eaglehawk to blacksmith Thomas Coyle and Harriet Kate Goodfellow.
 Orphaned at a young age, he grew up with his grandmother in Rushworth, where he attended state schools.
 He worked as a stationer and hairdresser until around 1910, when he co-founded a stock and station agency.
 In 1905 he married Isabella Ann McDonald, with whom he had three children.

-In 1927 he was elected to the Victorian Legislative Assembly as the Nationalist member for Waranga.
+In 1927 Coyle was elected to the Victorian Legislative Assembly as the Nationalist member for Waranga.
 A member of the United Australia Party from 1931, he defected to the Country Party in 1933.
 A long-time sufferer from Paget's disease, Coyle died in Rushworth in 1943.